JobJPJoseph/Todo-List-app/README.md

         Based on our original code in Ruby, we noticed some issues.
 The first is repeat code.
 We don't need to test of the deadline is valid when the constructor of the Item class already does so.
 Secondly we don't need to return a boolean when if true an instance is made.
 When its false, a Error is thrown.

         So we will change it.
 All we need to create is the item by calling Item class.
 We will need to import it but don't extend.

+    isValidIndex
+        The purpose for this is to confirm that the user's input is in a proper range of the items.
+Note that its based on list.length not items.length.